What is investing?

 The most important thing to remember when investing is that your money is at risk, because the value of your investments can go down as well as up.

-When evaluating investment options, you’ll notice that risk and return tend to be closely linked ⚖️ Low risk investments are usually expected to yield modest, while higher risk investments may be able to deliver greater potential returns.
+When evaluating investment options, you’ll notice that risk and return tend to be closely linked ⚖️ Low risk investments are usually expected to yield a modest return, while higher risk investments may be expected to deliver a potential return that is greater, to offset this additional risk.

 How to manage investment risk: portfolio diversification strategy